 An important, but often overlooked, aspect of maximizing your renovation efforts before selling your house in Los Angeles involves simply admitting your limitations.
 Mostly, that means determining whether you can actually DIY the renovations or whether you’d be better off hiring a contractor.

 Yes, making the renovations yourself can save a lot of money.
 But if you don’t have the necessary skills or even the time to do a top-notch job, a DIY approach can cost you substantially more in the long run.
 If you botch the job and then have to call in contractors, it’ll cost more because it will take longer.
 So just be honest and admit your limitations.

 A final way to maximize your renovation efforts is to call on your local real estate agent’s expertise.
 Your local agent will know which renovations will yield the best ROI in the local market and which will simply be a money sink.
 Also, buyers in different markets want different features and upgrades in a home, and your agent will be on top of these market peculiarities.
-So to maximize your renovation efforts before selling your house in Southern California, be sure to contact us at (805) 257-5780.
+So to maximize your renovation efforts before selling your house in Los Angeles, be sure to contact us at (805) 257-5780.